Bob Fitrakis: Bibliography

 "Spook Air" was also awarded a Second Place in Investigative Reporting from the Press Club of Cleveland.
 In 1999, the OSPJ awarded him Second Place in two categories: Best Coverage of Government for his coverage of corruption in the bail bond industry "Money for Nothing" and Best Investigative Reporting for "The Shapiro Murder File" linking several of Columbus' prominent citizens to organized crime.
 The 1985 mob-style murder carried out against Arthur L. Shapiro, who was representing Leslie Wexner’s company “The Limited” at the time of his murder.
 Shapiro was set to testify before a grand jury about tax evasion and his involvement with questionable tax shelters.
 "The Shapiro Murder File" also won an Honorable Mention nationally from the Association of Alternative Newsweeklies.
 In 1998, he won an investigative reporting award from the Central Ohio Chapter of the SPJ for his article "Striking it rich in the bail bond industry."
 He has also written for other national and local publications.

-From 1990-2000, Fitrakis co-hosted a regular public access news/public affairs program, "From the Democratic Left," offering analysis of political events and social issues, locally and nationally.
+From 1990 to 2000, Fitrakis co-hosted a regular public access news/public affairs program, "From the Democratic Left," offering analysis of political events and social issues, locally and nationally.
 This program chronicled the activism of the progressive community in Central Ohio, from Gulf War demonstrations to anti-Klan protests.
 Since June 1996, he has co-hosted, and now hosts a weekly public affairs call-in talk radio program, "Fight Back!" first on WSMZ 103.1 FM Columbus now on the internet via Talktainmentradio.com.
 He also had a program on WVKO 1580.
 He also appeared with Charles Traylor on "The Fitrakis Files" on WSMZ 103.1 FM Columbus, and now regularly hosts "The Other Side Of The News".